adjust/android_sdk/README.md

 Parameters of the method which you need to pass are:

-- `source` - `String` parameter which indicates the source of ad revenue info.
+- `source` - `String` object which indicates the source of ad revenue info.
-- `payload` - `JSONObject` which contains ad revenue JSON.
+- `payload` - `JSONObject` object which contains ad revenue JSON.

 Currently we support the below `source` parameter values: